rombrew/phobia/doc/MachineProbe.md

   amplitude that is used to estimate stator impedance.
 * `pm.probe_speed_hold` - Speed setpoint for the initial spinup.
 At this speed flux linkage and noise threshold will be estimated.
+* `pm.probe_loss_maximal` - Maximal heating losses on stator winding.
+This allows us to assume maximal machine current.

 Also pay attention to the forced control parameters which are used to achieve initial spinup.

 	(pmc) reg pm.forced

-* `pm.forced_hold_D` - Current setpoint which should be enough to hold rotor in aligned position and force it turn.
+* `pm.forced_hold_D` - Forced current setpoint which should be enough to hold rotor in aligned position and force it turn.
 * `pm.forced_accel` - Allowed acceleration of the forced control.

 If you use power supply that not tolerate reverse current then consider the